EnCorps STEM Teaching Fellow – 2013 Cohort

 She is revealing to students the everyday and workforce applications of math.
 One of Hagey’s students says, “She tells stories about what she used to do and how it applies with architecture and math to engage us more.”

-Now in her fifth year teaching, Hagey serves as a teacher-leader at the school level and with EnCorps.
+Now in her seventh year teaching, Hagey serves as a teacher-leader at Hoover High School and within her EnCorps peers.
 She has hosted a student teacher in her classroom and facilitated EnCorps professional development sessions for new Fellows.

 “They are always surprised when I say, I used to be an architect or an engineer.”